elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-differences-between-asexual-and-sexual-reproduction.md

 url: /learn/biotechnology/questions/what-are-the-differences-between-asexual-and-sexual-reproduction
 score: -1.0
 related_article1:
-    id: 167591
+    id: 167590
-    title: Why is homeostasis important for living organisms?
+    title: >-
+        What are the principles of natural selection and how do they lead to adaptation?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-homeostasis-important-for-living-organisms
+    url: /learn/biotechnology/questions/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation
 related_article2:
-    id: 167595
+    id: 167594
-    title: What are the primary sources of biological energy?
+    title: >-
+        How is fitness measured in biological terms?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-primary-sources-of-biological-energy
+    url: /learn/biotechnology/questions/how-is-fitness-measured-in-biological-terms
 related_article3:
-    id: 167588
+    id: 167594
-    title: What is the difference between a hypothesis and a theory in scientific inquiry?
+    title: >-
+        How is fitness measured in biological terms?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-difference-between-a-hypothesis-and-a-theory-in-scientific-inquiry
+    url: /learn/biotechnology/questions/how-is-fitness-measured-in-biological-terms
 related_article4:
     id: 167594
+    title: >-
-    title: How is fitness measured in biological terms?
+        How is fitness measured in biological terms?
     subject: Biotechnology
     url: /learn/biotechnology/questions/how-is-fitness-measured-in-biological-terms
 related_article5:
-    id: 167599
+    id: 167595
-    title: How does natural science relate to other scientific disciplines?
+    title: >-
+        What are the primary sources of biological energy?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-natural-science-relate-to-other-scientific-disciplines
+    url: /learn/biotechnology/questions/what-are-the-primary-sources-of-biological-energy
 ---

 &nbsp;